 5. Borrowing against your account

 With Roth 401(k), you can borrow up to 50 percent of the account balance or $50,000 — whichever is smaller.
-However, if the loan isn't paid back by the terms of the agreement when it comes time to take out the money, it could be considered a taxable distribution if you're under 59 and a half years old.
-This option isn't available with a Roth IRA, but there are some work arounds if you really want to take loan out against your balance.
+However, if the loan isn’t paid back by the terms of the agreement when it comes time to take out the money, it could be considered a taxable distribution if you’re under 59 and a half years old.
+This option isn’t available with a Roth IRA, but there are some workarounds if you want to take loan out against your balance.

 **5) Borrowing against your account**